JessAYrn/SampleCode/README.md

 delete the /.dfx file,
 delete the /src/declarations file

-after deleting these files, run the following commands in the terminal:
+after deleting these files, run the following commands in the Digital-Time-Capsule terminal:

 npm i